aehrc/pathling/site/docs/roadmap.md

 - `aggregate` function (see [aggregate](https://hl7.org/fhirpath/#aggregateaggregator-expression-init-value-value))

-## Cell suppression

-A feature is planned to enable suppression of grouping values within the response of the [aggregate operation](./aggregate.html), based upon certain risk factors such as cell size.
-This would reduce the risk of re-identification when using Pathling to deploy aggregate-only data query services.

 ## Real-time updates

 Work is planned to address the real-time streaming use case by enabling create